 With the 55-inch I am able to sit a little closer to the TV on a gaming chair and really get into the game.

 The Vizio M Series Quantum sound quality is better than I expect on a TV, but you’ll really want to hook this up to a soundbar or dedicated sound system.
 I’m testing it alongside the Vizio 5.2.4 Dolby Atmos soundbar which is an impressive boost to sound.

 When I play games, I normally use gaming headphones for better positional sound in games.

-- 90 local dimming zones: allows for deep black levels with stunning depth and contrast
+- Deep shades of black: Our powerful Active Full Array backlight features 90 local dimming zones allowing for deep black levels with stunning depth and contrast

 - Dolby vision HDR: Capable of displaying a wider spectrum of colors & detail; Includes HDR10 and HLG content support